dickdral1/world_dashboard/README.md

 For other areas a distribution is shown in the form of a sunburst chart.
 This chart shows for each area a number and a color.
 For population for example, the size of the pieces shows the size of the population and the color shows the population growth.

 Next to the sunburst chart a map shows the same data.
 Both the chart and the map are clickable.
+NB You may have to click twice on an element of the sunburst chart.

 ##More information on a country
 To obtain more information on a country the Wikipedia button opens a separate Tab or Window containing the Wikipedia page for the current country.